binh-vu/ta2-minmod-data/README.md

 ## Deployment

-The final RDF data (triples) are deployed & can be queried at our online SPARQL endpoint: [SPARQL Endpoint](https://minmod.isi.edu/sparql).
+The final `RDF` data (triples) are deployed & can be queried directly from our online & public `SPARQL` endpoint: [SPARQL Endpoint](https://minmod.isi.edu/sparql).
 You can also explore the data via our [Mineral Data Browser](https://minmod.isi.edu/).